Subscribe To My Feed

 A few people have complained about this feeling, but it was mainly in the colder parts of the country.

-Of course, what goes up, must come down.
-When visco elastic mattresses are left in a cold room (mainly below 55 degrees F) they will become firmer.
+But of course, what goes up must come down.
+When visco-elastic mattresses are left in a cold room (mainly below 55 degrees F), they will become firmer.

 Usually, it just takes a few hours with the heat back up to warm the mattress.